pascalguttmann/obat/docs/arch/ui_measurement.md

 # U / I Measurement

-The U / I measurement is used to transduce the voltage and current at the battery terminals to a voltages of defined magnitude.
-The measured voltage and current at the battery terminal shall be mapped linearly to the corresponding output voltage.
-The smallest value shall be mapped to 0V and the biggest value to 5V.
+The U / I measurement is used to measure the voltage and current at the battery terminals.
+The measured voltage and current at the battery terminal shall be converted to a digital signal, which can be read by the PC.
-Because the achievable measurement accuracy depends on the transducer.
-The transducer shall map the values with an accuracy, so that the [general measurement accuracy requirements][obat-overview] can be fulfilled.
+The required accuracy shall be in accordance to achieve the desired measurement accuracy given in the [overview][obat-overview].

 [obat-overview]: ./overview.md